Eugenio161288/emonitor/README.md

 ## Continuous Integration
 [back to the contents](#table-of-contents)

 The **Github Actions** are used for CI in this repository.
-There are 2 jobs: [Build SPA](https://github.com/Eugenio161288/emonitor/actions?query=workflow%3A%22Build+SPA%22) job builds client application and [Build .Net Core](https://github.com/Eugenio161288/emonitor/actions?query=workflow%3A%22Build+.Net+Core%22) job build server code and runs unit and integration tests.
+There are 2 jobs: [Build SPA](https://github.com/Eugenio161288/emonitor/actions?query=workflow%3A%22Build+SPA%22) job builds client application and [Build .Net Core](https://github.com/Eugenio161288/emonitor/actions?query=workflow%3A%22Build+.Net+Core%22) job builds server code and runs unit and integration tests.

 ## Swagger
 [back to the contents](#table-of-contents)